rahulmadanraju/Projects/YoloV3_customized/README.md

 ## Conclusion

-Here we observe how the v3 model is designed by removing 52x52 layers and implement the same for two scale multi detection with a grid size of 13 and 26.
+Here we observe how the v3 model is designed by removing 52x52 layers and implement the same for two multi-scale detection with a grid size of 13 and 26.
+It is preferably used for detecting medium and large sized objects.

 ----------------------------------------------------------------------------------------------------------------------------------------